 “Oh, king, I have earlier heard of this present advice given to you by Vedic scholars, as godly Sage Sanatkumara has once narrated an account about the arrival of your sons in the presence of other sages, and sage Sanat Kumara said… He said that “Sage Kashyapa has a son known as Vibhaandaka, and his son will be the renowned Sage Rishyasringa, and that Sage Rishyasringa will grow up in forests, and will always be dwelling in forest…

 Here the word used by Sumantra is tava putra aagamam , it renders as ‘the arrival of your sons’, meaning that sons of King Dasharatha arrive from Heavens, but not through an ordinary parturition.
 Even earlier in time to that of Dasharatha, Sage Sanatkumara predicted the ‘arrival’ of Vishnu as Rama.
 The birth-event associated with Rishyasringa’s name is that he is born with a horn on the crown of his head.
 Thus he is named as Rishyasringa, i.e., R^iSi the Sage; shR^i~Nga horn; a Sage with a horn on his forehead at his birth time.
-This being the mythological import, he is an acme among sages, as shR^i~Nga also means a peak.
+He is an acme among sages, as shR^i~Nga also means a peak.

 “Not knowing others, that Brahman the best, namely Rishyasringa, will always be abiding his father and he will follow celibacy of two kinds Brahmanical vows namely vratitva , praajaapatya …